jehrlich@um.edu.mo

 - “New Lights on Raja Krishnachandra and Early Hindu-European Intellectual Exchange,” Journal of the Royal Asiatic Society, 3rd ser., vol. 31, no. 1 (January 2021), pp. 159–171

-- “Plunder and Prestige: Tipu Sultan’s Library and the Making of British India,” South Asia: Journal of South Asian Studies, vol. 43, no. 3 (June 2020), pp. 478–492
+- “Plunder and Prestige: Tipu Sultan’s Library and the Making of British India,” in Unpacking the Library, special section, South Asia: Journal of South Asian Studies, vol. 43, no. 3 (June 2020), pp. 478–492

 - “Empire and Enlightenment in Three Letters from Sir William Jones to Governor-General John Macpherson,” The Historical Journal, vol. 62, no. 2 (June 2019), pp. 541–551